buithaibinh/AWS-Source-Base-Package/Mobile/Android/README.md

 ### Authentication Android

 #### In the build.gradle file, we did the following:
-- add import AWSMobileClient
+- import AWSMobileClient

-##### Login with Email & Password in signInBtnTapped function
+##### Login with Email & Password in function onTapLoginEmail function
 - We did the following this code to sign in.
 ```kotlin
  AWSMobileClient.getInstance()